crisweber2600/ideal-computing-machine/README.md

 28. Run `dotnet test --collect:"XPlat Code Coverage"` to verify coverage above 80%.
 29. Configure OAuth credentials for Microsoft and Google before running scanners.
 30. The CLI now supports environment variables for secret management.
+31. A root `Dockerfile` builds and publishes `MetricsCli` for container use.
+32. Build the image with `docker build -t metrics-cli .`.
+33. Supply `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID` at runtime.
+34. Mount your Google credentials and pass `GOOGLE_AUTH` when running the container.
+35. The CI workflow executes tests on every push and pull request.

 ## OAuth Configuration